 Develop knowledge, understanding, and appreciation of global cinemas, while building tolerance and empathy for diverse peoples, societies and cultures

-The Workshop will be conducted over 8 days from 18:00 to 20:30.
-You will be given films/clips to watch.
+The Workshop will be conducted over 4 weekends from 10:00 to 12:30.

 Dr. Nandana Bose is a film scholar, author and educator who has taught Film Studies courses in U.K., USA and India for over a decade.
 She is a former Associate Professor in the Department of Film Studies at the University of North Carolina Wilmington (UNCW), USA where she enjoyed teaching courses such as Introduction to Film Study, New Korean Cinema, World Cinema and Popular Hindi Cinema.
 She was awarded tenure with promotion by UNCW in 2015.
 More recently, she was Associate Professor at FLAME University, Pune.
 She holds a PhD degree in Film Studies from University of Nottingham, England, two Masters’ degrees, and is a gold medallist from Jadavpur University.